 - This led Thomson to further investigate the nature of these particles within the atom.

 Thomson proposed a model of atom similar to that of Christmas pudding.
 The electrons, in a sphere of positive charge, were like currants (dry fruits) in a spherical Christmas pudding.
-We can also think of atom as watermelon; where positive charge in spread all over like the red edible part of the watermelon, while the electrons are studded in the positively charged sphere, like the seeds in the watermelon as shown in Fig. 4.1.
+We can also think of atom as watermelon; where positive charge in spread all over like the red edible part of the watermelon, while the electrons are studded in the positively charged sphere, like the seeds in the watermelon as shown in figure.

 Thomson proposed that:

 - An atom consists of a positively charged sphere and the electrons are embedded in it.

 - The negative and positive charges are equal in magnitude.
 So the atom as a whole is electrically neutral.

 But Thomson model could not explain the results of various experiments.

 Thomson's Model of an Atom